 - How much earnest money are they willing to deposit in escrow at the title company?
 The more money they can put down, the more serious they are about the offer

 - Check for an option period.
 All real estate contracts have termination options.
 Know whether or not it’s a part of the deal.
 Make sure it doesn’t exceed 5-10 days.

 - Are they buying the house for themselves or remarketing it to other clients?
 If they are selling to others, how successful are they in dealing with other investors?

 - Make sure there is not a financing contingency.
-Vermeer Investment, LLC Home Buyers always pays cash for homes in San Antonio Area .
+Vermeer Investment, LLC Home Buyers always pays cash for homes in San Antonio and Surrounding Cities. .
 The benefit to selling to investors at a discount is that they pay cash for the house, so make sure they are actually paying cash and taking the property as-is.